HOME PAGE SEARCH

 Rarely does either type of botanical text have color photographs; occasionally they have line drawings.

-In the Four Corners region we have both kinds of texts:
+As discussed above, in the Four Corners region we have both kinds of texts:

 A Utah Flora is large format with keys, complete descriptions, no photos, no line drawings.